 The Chairman of our five-member Board has been elected by the Board and not by the shareholders as recommended in the Code.
-We are not fully in compliance with the Code with respect to independence of board members.
+We are not in compliance with the requirement to have both genders on our Board.

 Section 9 The work of the board of directors